 Cannabinoids have become an intense area of research due to rising interest across the scientific community in their possible therapeutic benefits for human health.
 The most well-known cannabinoids are cannabidiol (CBD) and tetrahydrocannabinol (THC), with CBD yielding significant medicinal potential through its non-psychoactive properties.
 Advancements in the field of CBD research have demonstrated the promising prospects of the molecule to treat various disease states, especially in treating neurological conditions.
 However, CBD is still very much in the early stages of drug development, with investigators and clinical scientists, exploring potential therapeutic benefits of this molecule, still facing challenges in their pre-clinical and clinical development.
 These are mainly related to the variable quality of the API being made available for clinical research, as well as to inherent difficulties in formulating this highly lipophilic molecule, leading to an overall poor and variable oral bioavailability.
 To this end only a small amount of orally consumed CBD makes it into the systemic circulation, where it ultimately achieves its therapeutic effects.
 In humans, it is estimated that 6-12% of CBD enters systemic circulation, due to partial gastric absorption and pre-systemic elimination in the liver1.

 This year, leading researchers, clinicians, biopharmaceutical innovators, and other related experts in the cannabinoid space gathered from around the world at the International Congress on Clinical Trials Cannabis (CT-Cann) in London, United Kingdom.
-At the congress, important discussions unfolded to identify learnings and ways of improving current research strategies, new discoveries in the field, , and future avenues for innovation.
-DSM and Brains Bioceutical, a leading end-to-end partner in the medical cannabinoid space, had the pleasure of attending CT-Cann 2023.
+At the congress, important discussions unfolded to identify learnings and ways of improving current research strategies, new discoveries in the field, and future avenues for innovation.
+DSM and Brains Bioceutical, together a leading partner in the medical cannabinoid space, had the pleasure of attending CT-Cann 2023.
 Terry O’Regan, President of Brains Bioceutical, and Alexandru Zabara, Innovation Manager Pharma at DSM, showcased how solution-oriented and innovation-driven partnerships are key in facing the challenges associated with cannabinoid-based early drug development, to unlock the full potential of this unique class of molecules and create new opportunities in this space.

 Read on to discover their take on the current landscape and how the industry can help to advance the medical cannabinoid field benefiting patient health worldwide.